galaunay/pyDSA_gui/README.md

 ## Issues and bugs

-If pyDSA_gui crashes or behaves abnormally, you can report [here](https://framagit.org/gabylaunay/pyDSA_gui/issues) or just send me an email at [gaby.launay@protonmail.com](mailto:gaby.launay@protonmail.com).
+If pyDSA crashes or behaves abnormally, you can report [here](https://framagit.org/gabylaunay/pyDSA_gui/issues) or just send me an email at [gaby.launay@protonmail.com](mailto:gaby.launay@protonmail.com).
 Any of the followings will greatly help me fix the issue:

-- A description of the problem (as detailled as possible, for me to get it)
+- A description of the problem
 - The logs from the terminal
 - A test case to reproduce the problem